-The cool breeze is slowly sweeping in…might be so early to say but in a few more weeks, we will definitely have snow.
+The cool breeze is slowly sweeping in… It might be so early to say but in a few more weeks, we will definitely have snow.
 This calls for ski holidays soon.
-What my kids would love but what I wouldn’t really want to go through…if winter is not so picturesque and if it’s not a lovely time to capture them kids having fun, I would just escape to the tropics and enjoy the beach under a parasol, sipping piña colada with a Murakami book in one hand.
+What my kids would love but I have some hesitations…if winter is not so picturesque and if it’s not a lovely time to capture them kids having fun, I would just escape to the tropics and enjoy the beach under a parasol, sipping piña colada with a Murakami book in one hand.

 Those are my thoughts but reality is far from it.
-I will have to go through the cold :/ but perhaps a few weeks of it would be bearable when spent in any exclusive luxury skiing holidays in the Alps or better; Japan!
+I will have to go through the cold :/ but a few weeks of it would be great when spent in any exclusive luxury ski vacations in the Alps or better; Japan!
 That’s having accommodation, lift passes, meals, transfers and many other activities paid in one go.
 Here are reasons for having your All Inclusive Ski Holidays.

-While I do enjoy skiing and snowboarding occasionally as it keeps me fit, my mind has been fixed to believe that I am born in the tropics and I will enjoy it there more than being clothed in layers, fingers almost always numb. :/ Thus, when hubby tries to convince me to a ski holiday, he has to cite the other amenities that a particular resort offers.
+While I do enjoy snowboarding on ski holidays occasionally as it keeps me fit, my mind has been fixed to believe that I am born in the tropics.
+I will enjoy it there more than being clothed in layers, fingers almost always numb even with gloves on. :/ Thus, when hubby tries to convince me to a ski holiday, he has to cite the other amenities that a particular ski holidays resort offers.
 I’m talking spas, whirlpool, thermal and Turkish baths, sauna, massage and everything that will make one relax (food included please).
 It is after all a break from the usual routine.

 Thus, an all inclusive ski holiday is a convenient way to spend winter vacations off.
 The range of different activities start from kids aged 4 or below to teenagers and to adults.
 This is really convenient for parents who would want to enjoy their time together knowing that their kids are equally having fun and are in good hands.

-There are such websites offering a list of resorts to choose from.
+There are such websites offering a list of resorts for ski holidays to choose from.
 Club Med for one, which started the industry in 1950, features a variety of resorts in France, Italy, Switzerland, the US and a number more countries.

 A spa treatment will work wonders, so would a thermal bath and a sauna.
 It’s winter, you don’t sweat much, these regimen will help maintain your healthy skin and overall well-being.
 Soaking in a hot spring is also a good way to go.
 It will undoubtedly rejuvenate not only the body but the mind as well.
 Just, don’t overdo it, you know very well that soaking in for long hours will relax you too much, either you wouldn’t be able to go back to your hotel or cabin or if you do you just stay there the whole time not being able to move a muscle. ^_^